larrygrpolanco/rhetorical-move-step-analysis-study/PILOT_DESIGN.md

 **RQ1 (Performance):** How do zero-shot, few-shot (3-shot and 8-shot), and fine-tuned approaches perform on CaRS-50 Biology research article move-step annotation?

-**RQ2 (Consistency - PRIMARY):** How consistent is annotation across repeated runs for zero-shot and fine-tuned approaches, and how do they compare?
+**RQ2 (Consistency - PRIMARY):** How consistent is annotation across 100 repeated runs for zero-shot and fine-tuned approaches, and how do they compare?

+- Lead with consistency as the primary contribution
+- Position this as extending Kim & Lu (2024): "While Kim & Lu tested 3 runs, we systematically evaluate consistency with 100 runs"
+- Frame finding: "Zero-shot achieves comparable move accuracy (81.76% vs 83.37%) with superior consistency (CV=1.54% vs 2.59%, p=0.0055)"
+  **Where:** Abstract, Introduction, Discussion

 ---